NVIDIA/nvcomp/README.md

 * Cascaded, GDeflate, zStandard, Deflate, Gzip and Bitcomp decompressors can only operate on valid input data (data that was compressed using the same compressor).
 Other decompressors can sometimes detect errors in the compressed stream.
 * Cascaded, zStandard and Bitcomp batched decompression C APIs cannot currently accept nullptr for actual_decompressed_bytes or device_statuses values.
 Deflate and Gzip cannot accept nullptr for device_statuses values.
 * The Bitcomp low-level batched decompression function is not fully asynchronous.
-* The high-level interface is not available for Deflate, zStandard or Gzip.
 * Gzip low-level interface only provides decompression.
+* The device API only supports the ANS format
+* Gdeflate API test and ANS device test is not working on H100 with CTK 12.x, will be excluded in the X86_64 build.

 ## Download
 * You can download the appropriate built binary packages from the [nvCOMP Developer Page](https://developer.nvidia.com/nvcomp)